arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	The relying party application (https://localhost:{port-number}/) will redirect to the Access Control Service to authenticate.

 1. Choose an Identity Provider.
-You will be redirected to the identity provider‚Äôs Web site where you will be prompted to enter your credentials.
+You will be redirected to the identity providerís Web site where you will be prompted to enter your credentials.
 In this example we will use Windows Live ID choosing other options will lead to comparable experiences.

 	![Choosing your Favorite Identity Provider](Images/choosing-your-identity-provider.png?raw=true)